-- 29. The MSA recognizes employees' private lives outside of MSA employment are their own; however, employees must ensure that their activities outside the MSA: - i. do not affect their availability for work with the MSA; - ii. do not affect their job performance; - iii. do not conflict with the stated goals, objectives and public image of the MSA; - iv. do not create any real or perceived conflict of interest; - v. do not make use, either directly or indirectly, of their position within the MSA to further the interests of any other business; and - vi. do not use MSA equipment, facilities or other assets for any activity outside of the employment relationship with the corporation without prior approval from the CEO. - 30.
-Employees may take supplementary employment, including self-employment, subject to written approval by the CEO, unless such pursuits cause a real or apparent conflict of interest, are performed in such a way as to appear to be an official act or to represent an MSA opinion or policy, interfere through telephone calls or in other ways with MSA duties, or involve the use of MSA premises or equipment. - 31.
+The MSA recognizes employees' private lives outside of MSA employment are their own; however, employees must ensure that their activities outside the MSA:

+- 1. do not affect their availability for work with the MSA; - 2. do not affect their job performance; - 3. do not conflict with the stated goals, objectives and public image of the MSA; - 4. do not create any real or perceived conflict of interest; - 5. do not make use, either directly or indirectly, of their position within the MSA to further the interests of any other business; and - 6. do not use MSA equipment, facilities or other assets for any activity outside of the employment relationship with the MSA without prior approval from the CEO.

+Employees may take supplementary employment, including self-employment, subject to prior written approval by the CEO, unless such pursuits cause a real or apparent conflict of interest, are performed in such a way as to appear to be an official act or to represent an MSA opinion or policy, interfere with MSA duties, or involve the use of MSA premises or equipment.

 Employees must not allow the performance of their official duties to be influenced by offers of future employment or the anticipation of offers of employment, nor may they use their position or MSA premises or equipment to solicit services as a private consultant.
-Employees considering a new offer of employment must be aware of and manage any conflicts of interest between their current position and their potential future circumstances, and must remove themselves from any decisions related to their potential future employer. - 32.
+Employees considering a new offer of employment must be aware of and manage any conflicts of interest between their current position and their potential future circumstances and must remove themselves from any decisions related to their potential future employer.

 Employees may participate in political activities including holding membership in a political party, supporting a candidate for elected office or seeking elected office.
-However, they must not use their position with the corporation to seek contributions for a political party or activity from current or future stakeholders with whom the MSA conducts business.
-In addition, any political activity must be clearly separated from activities related to the business of the MSA, must not be done while carrying out the business of the corporation and must not make use of the corporations facilities, equipment or resources in support of these activities.
+However, they must not use their position with the MSA to seek contributions for a political party or activity from current or future stakeholders with whom the MSA conducts business.
+In addition, any political activity must be clearly separated from activities related to the business of the MSA, must not be done while carrying out the business of the MSA and must not make use of the MSA's facilities, equipment or resources in support of these activities.
 If an employee is planning to seek an elected federal, provincial, or municipal office, they must disclose their intention in writing as soon as possible to the CEO.

-3.8 Use of Internet, Email and other Electronic Media
+3.8 Use of internet, email, and other electronic media